GoTolstoy/tolstoy-toly-kb/topics/tolstoy-dashboard/shop/Deleting-videos-from-shop-app.md

-## Deleting videos from shop app
+## Deleting videos from Shop app

-You may hoever over the vidoe and click the "-" icon.
-That should remove the video
+You may hover over the video and click the "hide" icon on the upper right.
+That should remove the video from your Shop app.